 Ethiopian coffee is rarely roasted towards the darker spectrum.
 This is because the coffee has such a vibrant taste that a dark roast will mute the original characteristics and flavor profile of the beans.
 Thus, the farmers prefer a light or medium roast to highlight the flavor clarity.

-We have also prioritized light to medium roasted Ethiopian coffees on our list.
+I have also prioritized light to medium roasted Ethiopian coffees on my list.
 These give you the most authentic Ethiopian taste with the perfect balance between the vivid acidity and floral sweetness, along with a medium body.

 The processing method has a significant impact on the final taste of the brew.
 The Ethiopian coffee is either wet- or dry-processed: